She Paid for an Old Man’s Soup — Then the Most Powerful Woman in the Café Walked In and Called Him Dad

 “What’s your name?”

-She gave a small nod, as if confirming something.
+She gave a slight nod, as if confirming something.

 “I’m Claire Laurent.”